Lower regularity solutions of the biharmonic Schr\"odinger equation in a quarter plane: Energy estimates

 for $s\in \mathbb{R}$;

 for $-\frac32+j<s<\frac12+j$;

 for $s\in \mathbb{R}$.

-Estimates \eqref{space1}, \eqref{derivative1} and \eqref{bourgain1} are so called space traces, derivative time traces and Bourgain spaces estimates, respectively. \end{lemma} \begin{proof} The idea to prove this lemma follows by a variation that was introduced in \cite{KPV1991}.
-Here we give only the sketch of the proof for sake of completeness.
+Estimates \eqref{space1}, \eqref{derivative1} and \eqref{bourgain1} are so called space traces, derivative time traces and Bourgain spaces estimates, respectively. \end{lemma} \begin{proof} The idea to prove this lemma follows a variation of the proof due Kenig \textit{et al.} in \cite{KPV1991}.
+Here, we will give the sketch of the proof for sake of completeness.

 \textbf{Estimate \eqref{space1}}:

 By using $2\chi_{(0,t)}(t')=\text{sgn}t'+\sgn(t-t')$, $\widehat{\text{sgn}}(\tau)=\text{p.v.} \frac{2}{i\tau}$ and $e^{i\tau\xi^4}\hat{f}(\tau)=\hat{f}(\tau+\xi^4)$ we have